Untangling Magellanic Streams: Introduction

 \section{Introduction}

-The Magellanic Clouds are the nearest example of a phenomenon that we understand to be common throughout the history of Universe --- the infall of small galaxies onto large dark matter halos \citep{blumenthal,davis}.
+The Magellanic Clouds are the nearest example of a phenomenon that we understand to be common throughout the history of the Universe --- the infall of small galaxies onto large dark matter halos \citep{blumenthal,davis}.
 As such, they present our best opportunity to study this central aspect of galaxy evolution and refine how it is modeled \citep[e.g.,][]{cole}.
-Is gravity or hydrodynamics primarily responsible for stripping gas out of such infalling galaxies \citep{mathewson,lin,moore}?
-How do galaxy interactions, either between the Clouds themselves or with the Milky Way (hereafter the MW), affect the star formation rates within the small galaxies \citep{z04,Harris_2009,massana}?
-How can such infall events affect the larger galaxy onto which the small galaxies have fallen \citep{weinberg,fox,gavarito,lucchini_21,carr}?
+Is gravity or hydrodynamics primarily responsible for stripping gas from such infalling galaxies \citep{mathewson,lin,moore}?
+How do galaxy interactions, either between the Clouds themselves or with the Milky Way (hereafter the MW), affect the star formation rates within the satellite galaxies \citep{z04,Harris_2009,massana}?
+How can such infall events affect the larger galaxy onto which the smaller galaxies have fallen \citep{weinberg,fox,gavarito,lucchini_21,carr}?

-To address these and other questions, investigators have generated an increasingly sophisticated set of numerical simulations of the interaction \citep[e.g.,][]{lin,gardiner,besla_10,diaz,gomez,pardy,gavarito,lucchini_21,lucchini_24,carr}.
+To address these and other questions, investigators have generated an increasingly sophisticated set of numerical simulations of the interaction \citep[e.g.,][]{lin,gardiner,besla_10,diaz,gomez,hammer,pardy,gavarito,wang,lucchini_21,lucchini_24,carr,jimenez}.
 This progress has led to a realization of the complexity of the system but also to a greater appreciation of its potential for leading us to a more complete understanding of such fundamental topics in astrophysics as the nature of the circumgalactic medium \citep{fox,lucchini_21,carr} and dark matter \citep{foote}.
 To motivate, constrain, and exploit even more complex simulations, an ever increasing set of detailed observational constraints is needed.

 Among the variety of interesting features of the Magellanic system that challenge models is the long gaseous tail that trails the Clouds, referred to as the Magellanic Stream \citep[hereafter the MS;][]{dieter,wannier,mathewson}.
-The MS is a set of apparently intertwined H{ I} filaments \citep{cohen,morras,putman03,nidever} whose origin (LMC, Bridge, or SMC) is still debated \citep[e.g.,][]{nidever_08,fox,diaz,pardy}.
+The MS is a set of apparently intertwined H{ \ I} strands \citep{cohen,morras,putman03,nidever_08} whose origin (LMC, Bridge, or SMC) is still debated \citep[e.g.,][]{nidever_08,fox,diaz,pardy}.
 The 3D geometry is unknown because of the difficulty in measuring distances to gas clouds \citep{putman03}.

 While arguments have often been framed around whether this gas was drawn out primarily by tidal forces \citep{fujimoto,lin} or ram pressure \citep{meurer,moore}, the unavoidable nature of tides, the weak, fragmented nature of the leading arm \citep{putman}, the ionized nature of the MS \citep{putman_03a}, and the morphology of high velocity clouds \citep{putman_11} suggest that both physical phenomena will be part of a full understanding.
 Potential internal factors, such as winds that push gas outward and make it more susceptible to either tides or ram pressure, add yet another layer of complexity \citep{olano,nidever_08}.